Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Dual Convergence

-The proposition gives a technical interpretation for the distribution conditions in Assumption \ref{assump2}.
-Essentially, the assumption on the distribution $\mathcal{P}$ is to impose a locally strong convexity and smoothness around $\bm{p}^*$.
+The proposition gives a technical interpretation for the distributional conditions in Assumption \ref{assump2}.
+Essentially, the role of the assumption on the distribution $\mathcal{P}$ is to impose a locally strong convexity and smoothness around $\bm{p}^*$.
 This is weaker than the classic notion of strong convexity and smoothness for convex functions which requires the inequality (\ref{twoSide}) to hold globally.
-Assumption \ref{assump2} (b) and its implication of Proposition \ref{strConvex} both concern a local property for the optimal solution $\bm{p}^*.$ As we will see in the later chapter, this local property on $f(\bm{p})$ is crucial and sufficient to ensure a fast convergence rate of $\bm{p}_n^*$ and a sharp regret bound for OLP algorithms.
+Assumption \ref{assump2} (b) and Proposition \ref{strConvex} both concern a local property for the optimal solution $\bm{p}^*.$ As we will see in the later chapter, this local property on $f(\bm{p})$ is crucial and sufficient to ensure a fast convergence rate of $\bm{p}_n^*$ and a sharp regret bound for OLP algorithms.

 We use the notation $\Xi$ to denote the family of distributions that satisfy Assumption \ref{assump1} and \ref{assump2}.
-In the rest of the paper, all the theoretical results, including the dual convergence and the analyses of OLP algorithms, are established under Assumption \ref{assump1} and \ref{assump2}.
+In the rest of the paper except for Section \ref{AHDLA}, all the theoretical results on the dual convergence and the analyses of OLP algorithms are established under Assumption \ref{assump1} and \ref{assump2}.
+In Section \ref{AHDLA}, we will present a stronger version of Assumption \ref{assump2} and analyze the action-history-dependent algorithm accordingly.